 Any changes to your mission, vision or values will need to be reflected in your rebrand in terms of how you present your message to the world.
-This may involve changing the look of your brand or going further to evolve the sound and feel.
+This may involve changing the look of your brand by creating a new logo, a new name, or a new tagline, for example, or going further to evolve the sound and feel.

 Let’s return to the Auto Trader example mentioned earlier.
 To appeal to their new mission of making car buying easier for families and younger buyers, the company changed its colour scheme and imagery and introduced a conversational tone of voice to create a more welcoming experience.